cedowens/SwiftBelt/README.md

 **-UniversalAccessAuth** --> Reads from /Library/Preferences/com.apple.universalaccessAuthWarning.plist to show a list of applications that the user has received authorization prompts for along with 1 (for accept) or 2 (for deny)

+**-StickieNotes** --> Reads the contents of any open Stickie Note files on the system

 ## Usage:

 To run all options: